Motor Vehicle Accidents

 Anyone injured in an accident involving a NSW-registered vehicle is eligible for a CTP claim.
 This includes:

 - Riders and passengers.

-You can still make a CTP claim even if you were at fault in the accident, but your claim is less likely to be successful unless:
+You can still make a claim even if you were at fault in the accident, however it is less likely to be successful unless: